Tim-B/grunt-aws-lambda/README.md

 #### Options

+##### arn
+Type: `String`
+Default value: None - Required

+The ARN of your target Lambda function.

 ##### function
 Type: `String`
-Default value: None - Required
+Default value: None - Required (if you havn't specified an ARN)

+*This option is deprecated, use arn instead*.
 The name of your target Lambda function, ie. the name of the function in the AWS console.

 ##### package
 Type: `String`